How to run for 30-minutes without stopping

-Wear the right clothing
+4. Wear the right clothing

 When it comes to running shoes, be sure to choose comfort over price.
 An ill-fitted pair of running shoes will only cause problems and lead to injury down the line.

-Eat before your run
+5. Eat before you run

-Although you may feel completely fine heading out for a run on an empty stomach, you will have more energy if you eat a light snack and a small drink beforehand.
+Although you may feel completely fine heading out for a run on an empty stomach, you will have more energy if you eat a light snack and consume a small drink beforehand.

 Examples of snacks you can eat before you run:

 If you struggle with motivation or find it difficult to run continuously, find somewhere you enjoy running.